ozgun/ozgun.github.io/_posts/2017-08-04-request-tests-fail-after-upgrading-to-rails-5.md

 layout: post
 ---

-Before Rails 5, I used to write "request specs" using rspec as below:
+Before Rails 5, I used to write "request specs" using RSpec as below:

 {% highlight ruby %}

 describe Api::Apps::Show do
   describe 'GET /api/apps/:id' do
     it 'responds with 200' do
       headers = {
         'Authorization' => "Bearer #{auth_token}",
         "Content-Type" => "application/vnd.api+json",